-The results of the active versus passive echolocation experiment suggest that active echolocation improves performance and increases brain activity in motor centers, although the outputrelated motor components were subtracted from the analysis.
-However, in that experiment, subjects were required to switch between active call production and passive listening, which may have led to activity more related to task switching than to the actual task (Dove et al., 2000).
-We therefore performed an additional fMRI experiment where participants only performed active echolocation.
-In addition to characterizing the activity during active echolocation, we examined the effect of the stimulus factors BRIR compression factor and amplitude changes on performance and on brain activity.
+The results of the active vs. passive echolocation experiment suggest that active echolocation improves performance and increases brain activity in motor centers although the output related motor components were subtracted from the analysis.
+However, in that experiment, subjects were required to switch between active call production and passive listening, which may have led to activity more related to task switching than to the actual task (Dove et al.,